EmoryCSLR/CanopyForumScraper/README.md

 # CSLR Canopy Forum Scraper

-Used to gather [Canopy Forum](https://canopyforum.org/) Authors and Articles for the CSLR Team.o
+Used to gather [Canopy Forum](https://canopyforum.org/) Authors and Articles for the CSLR Team.

 ## Usage: